 The Urban Flower Project is a nonprofit organization

 that offers targeted professional development to early childhood educators.
-Additionally, The Urban Flower Project is a philanthropic
+The Urban Flower Project also educates parents

 The Urban Flower